markrudenkov/forecast-forex-rates/README.md

 ### Installing

 Clone or download the project.
-Make sure if are changed database user and password in ../src/main/resources/application.properties file.
+Make sure if are changed username and password of your database in ../src/main/resources/application.properties file.
 In terminal go to the folder with pom.xml file and invoke: